pruksmhc/buzzfeedAPI/README.txt

-This project is for Data Structures (except I decided to take this project to the next level).
+This project is for Data Structures
 This project implements the following technologies:
 Front-end:
 React